boylesoftware/x2node-ws/README.md

 ### Call Authorization

 An enpoint handler can provide an optional method called `isAllowed()`, which is called by the framework before any service call is forwarded to the main processing method to give the handler an early chance to check if the actor associated with the call is allowed to perform it.
 The method, if defined, receives the `ServiceCall` object as its only argument with the `actor` property set.
 The method returns a Boolean or a `Promise` of it.
 If it is `true`, the call is forwarded to the endpoint handler's main call processing method.
 If it is `false`, the call is aborted and the client gets either an HTTP 401 (Unauthorized) response if the request is not authenticated (`actor` property on the call is `null`) or an HTTP 403 (Forbidden) response if it is.

+### Content Negotiation

+An endpoint handler can provide an optional method called `getRepresentations()`.
+The method is called by the framework if the incoming request has "Accept" header.
+The method takes the `ServiceCall` object as its only argument and returns an array of content types that it can generate.
+If handler does not have `getRepresentations()` method, it is assumed that it only generates responses in "application/json" format.

 ### The OPTIONS Method